Andrew G. Reid

-Andrew Graham Reid (May 24, 1878 – July 6, 1941) was an American football player, coach, and official, athletics administrator, professor of mathematics, businessman, and lawyer.
+Andrew Graham Reid (May 24, 1878 – July 6, 1941) was an American college football player, coach, and official, athletics administrator, professor of mathematics, businessman, and lawyer.
 He played football for the University of Michigan's 1901 "Point-a-Minute" team.
 He was the head football coach and athletic director at Monmouth College in Illinois from 1907 to 1909.
 He also served as a football official in Big Ten Conference football games.

 Early years and playing career

 Reid was born in Warren County, Illinois in 1878.
 He grew up in Iowa and attended the public schools there before enrolling at Simpson College in Indianola, Iowa.
 He received Ph.B. degree there in 1901.

 Michigan

 After graduating from Simpson, Reid enrolled in the law department at the University of Michigan.
 While attending Michigan, he was a "star athlete."
 During his first year of law school, Reid played football for the 1901 Michigan Wolverines football team.
 At five feet, eight inches, and 158 pounds, Reid was a reserve on the 1901 team.
 He appeared as a substitute fullback in Michigan's 50–0 victory over Albion and the team's 33–0 victory over Indiana.
 In its "Football Year-Book," The Michigan Daily-News said of Reid, "He has developed rapidly in the fullback position."
 The 1901 Michigan team was the first of Fielding H. Yost's "Point-a-Minute" teams.
 The team compiled a record of 11–0 and outscored its opponents 550 to 0.

 Reid was also a member of the varsity track team, competing in the hammer throw, during his first year at Michigan.
 In May 1902, The Michigan Alumnus noted: "Reid, the sub-fullback on the Varsity, has been showing up remarkably well with the hammer, and the first of this week, threw it 126 feet, within less than four feet of the Intercollegiate record."
 Reid received his law degree from Michigan in 1906.